 Unsurprisingly, he decided to stay with a different friend in town instead.
 When I went to her place to pick him up, I can’t tell you how happy I was about setting clear boundaries.

 He was cooking.
 And the whole apartment smelled like his breakfast of eggs and sausage.
 I was glad that those weren’t my pans he was cooking on, and that they wouldn’t be soaking later in my sink.

 For other guests who did opt to stay at our house, I bought fruit, made smoothies, provided bagels & non-dairy cream cheese along with hummus, and cereal with non-dairy milk…

 Not everyone has eaten the things we’ve offered.
 Sometimes they left early for breakfast elsewhere.

-This is a home, not a restaurant.
+That’s a little disappointing, since I wish they’d take me up on my hospitality.
+But ultimately, this is a home, not a restaurant.
 Not everyone will want what we are offering.
 All I can do is try and hope they appreciate the gesture if nothing else.

 When I go to someone else’s home, I don’t have the expectation that it will be meat-free.
 I’m under no delusions that this is a vegan world.
 But it touches me when my friends and family are considerate of us, our feelings, and our values when they come to visit.